-For instance, current workers' confidence in their ability to pay for basic expenses in retirement has dropped dramatically since 2007.
-At that time, 40 percent were very confident.
-Today only 16 percent are that sure.
+For instance, current workers' confidence in their ability to pay for basic expenses in retirement has increased since 2013.
+At that time, only 16 percent were very confident.
+Today 43 percent are that sure.

 Or consider workers confidence that they're doing a good job of preparing for retirement.
-In 2006, only 12 percent said "not at all."
+In 2013, only 28 percent said "not at all."
 By 2016, that number is 38 percent for those without a retirement plan but only 11 percent for those with a plan.

 Workers also are expecting to work longer.
-Twenty years ago, fully 50 percent planned to retire before age 65.
-Today less than 1 in 4 expect to retire later than 65 and 6 percent say they do not plan to retire at all.
+Twenty-five years ago, fully 50 percent planned to retire before age 65.
+Today 37 percent expect to retire later than 65 and 6 percent say they do not plan to retire at all.

-At the same time, half of those who are retiring report that it's happening sooner than they had planned.
-Fifty percent say it's due to health issues and another 21 percent cite the loss of their jobs.
+At the same time, almost half of those who are retiring report that it's happening sooner than they had planned.
+Fifty-five percent say it's due to health issues.
+But 33 retired earlier than planned because they could afford to.

 There's also a big difference between workers and current retirees in their dependence on Social Security.
-Fully 69 percent of existing retirees say SS is a major source of their income.
-Only 14 percent of today's workers expect SS to play the same role for them, which is a considerable increase.
+Fully 62 percent of existing retirees say SS is a major source of their income.
+However, 84 percent of today's workers expect SS to play the same role for them, which is a considerable increase.

-The recession also appears to be affecting the number of workers who have money saved for retirement.
+It is assumed the recession affected the number of workers who had money saved for retirement.
 Back in 2009, 75 percent said they had savings.
-Today that number has dropped 66 percent.
+Today that number has dropped to 65 percent.
 The assumption would be that they consumed money saved for retirement for current expenses.

 Age makes a difference in retirement savings, too.
 Workers between the ages of 35 and 54 are just as likely to be saving money as their counterparts 10 years ago.
 But among younger workers aged 25 to 34 the number saving for retirement has dropped from 70 percent to 55 percent.
 It was not cited in the study, but rising student loans could be a reason.

 The amount saved could fall far short of what they'll need in retirement.
-Fully 60 percent report that they and their spouses have saved less than $25,000 for retirement (excluding their home and defined benefit pension plans).
-About half of them have saved less than $1,000!
+Fully 75 percent report that they and their spouses have saved less than $25,000 for retirement (excluding their home and defined benefit pension plans).
+About 28 perdcent of them have saved less than $1,000!

 Finally, less than half of the workers surveyed have done a calculation on how much money they'll need at retirement.
 Not surprisingly those who have done a calculation are more likely to have a higher target for savings.